WCRSyyc/diy-blinky-bot/Witch.md

 ## Introduction
 The Witch Blinky-bot described in this instructable is a Level Two project.&nbsp; Completing a Level One Blinky-bot is a pre-requisite before attempting this project.&nbsp; You can expect to spend a minimum of two hours building this project.

-The [electronic circuit](https://en.wikipedia.org/wiki/Electronic_circuit) for Level One Blinky-bots is quite simple, consisting of wires, a battery and some fast-blinking multi-colored LEDs.&nbsp; The LEDs blink because of an internal circuit in the LEDs.&nbsp; For the Witch Blinky-bot described here (and for the comparable Frankenstein Blinky-bot), the circuit is more complicated, with three additional components -- resistors, capacitors and transistors.&nbsp; Two single-colored LEDs blink in an alternating pattern, using a circuit known as an [astable multivibrator](https://en.wikipedia.org/wiki/Multivibrator).&nbsp; The Witch Blinky-bot uses two NPN transistors, while the Frankenstein Blinky-bot accomplishes the same task using two PNP transistors (more on this later).
+The [electronic circuit](https://en.wikipedia.org/wiki/Electronic_circuit) for Level One Blinky-bots is quite simple, consisting of wires, a battery and some fast-blinking multi-coloured LEDs.&nbsp; The LEDs blink because of an internal circuit in the LEDs.&nbsp; For the Witch Blinky-bot described here (and for the comparable Frankenstein Blinky-bot), the circuit is more complicated, with three additional components -- resistors, capacitors and transistors.&nbsp; Two single-coloured LEDs blink in an alternating pattern, using a circuit known as an [astable multivibrator](https://en.wikipedia.org/wiki/Multivibrator).&nbsp; The Witch Blinky-bot uses two NPN transistors, while the Frankenstein Blinky-bot accomplishes the same task using two PNP transistors (more on this later).

 The instructions presented in this booklet concentrate on assembly instructions.&nbsp; However, if you take the time, this project is a great opportunity to learn much more, such as: